VictorCorral/Buddy-iOS-SDK/README.md

     import BuddySDK

+Before you can call any methods in the SDK, it must be initialized.
+The best place to do this is inside your `AppDelegate`.
 Initialize your client in the `didFinishLaunchingWithOptions` method:

     Objective-C: [Buddy init:@"YOUR_APP_ID" appKey:@"YOUR_APP_KEY"];